 rePORTAL SCR can be administered from a browser, and provides a basic audit trail of user interactions with the product.
 It costs $800.

-Note that to use rePORTAL SCR, you will need to have a copy of CR 2008 / CR 2011 or the “developer” edition of any prior version of CR.
+Note that to use rePORTAL SCR, you will need to have a copy of CR 2008 or later, or the “developer” edition of any prior version of CR.

 Report Runner Batch Enterprise by Jeff-Net: